toonechi/Python-Projects/README.md

 # Python-Projects
-This is a repository of all my python projects.
+This is a repository of all my python projects as i embark on learning the python programming language